|How about them photography skills ...|

 "The James Beard Cookbook," authored by the American chef and food authority James Beard, was published in 1959.
 It was revised and republished in 1970, and I am lucky enough to own one of the 1970 editions.
 James Beard brought French cooking to 1950's America.
-His legacy lives on in his numerous writings and cookbooks, and in the James Beard Foundation and its annual Beard awards given to various culinary genres.
+His legacy lives on in his numerous writings and cookbooks, and in the James Beard Foundation and its annual Beard awards.

 - 5 tablespoons unsalted butter, at room temperature

 - 1 and 3/4 cups whole milk, warmed

 - salt and pepper to taste